MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-one.md

 # Dynamics 365 Guides setup, step 1: Buy a subscription

-> [!NOTE]
-> Before you complete this step of the setup process, be sure to see [Overview of setting up Dynamics 365 Guides](setup.md).

 If you have a Microsoft work account, you can go directly to the [Microsoft 365 admin center](https://admin.microsoft.com/AdminPortal/Home) to search for and buy a [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] subscription.
 If you can't access the Microsoft 365 admin center link, contact your Dynamics 365 administrator.

 After purchasing a subscription, assign the Dynamics 365 Guides license to user accounts as described in this article.